CalvinGreen94/Heroku_Basic_stock_prediction/README.md

 AFTERWARDS, THE STOCK PREDICTION WILL BE OUTPUTTED AFTER PAYMENT!
 ![alt text](https://i.imgur.com/PrKA4zP.png)

-THE FINAL OUTPUT IS THE HEROKU HOST : https://free-basic-stock-pred.herokuapp.com/
+THE FINAL OUTPUT IS THE HEROKU HOST : https://stock-prediction-basic.herokuapp.com/

-CURRENTLY RUNNING THE FREE BETA VERSION